weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 pain of learning more of the circumstances surrounding his grandson's death.

-Sylvia's boy, Roger, captivated by his new soldier-uncle, <span id="calibre_link-368" page-number="293" page-name="Page:There Is Confusion.djvu/299" page-index="299"
-page-quality="3" title="Page:There_Is_Confusion.djvu/299"></span>spent
-most of his time at Peter's house serving in the purely impressionistic capacity of office-boy.
+Sylvia's boy, Roger, captivated by his new soldier-uncle, spent most of his time at Peter's house serving in the purely impressionistic capacity of office-boy.
 He came up to the sitting room one summer morning bearing a bit of cardboard between his fingers.